 What causes an economic crisis, collapse or panic?

 From another perspective, it is because financial assets in a particular sector are valued above their natural value.
-Natural value being the value they would have if expansion is fueled by real savings rather than artificial stimulus by monetary or fiscal policy.
+Natural value is the value they would have if expansion is fueled by real savings rather than artificial stimulus by monetary or fiscal policy.

 This means some part of the financial sector is mis-priced.
 What this really means is a set of prices in a particular market have departed from the trend or their natural intrinsic value.

-After this divergence between the aggregate nominal price and the natural price, eventually that sector tries to adjust itself, because investors see the difference.
+After this divergence between the aggregate nominal price and the natural price, eventually, that sector tries to adjust itself because investors see the difference.
 When the financial correction of price or valuation comes, it subsequently sends a shock wave that affects the real economy, that is factors like production and employment.

-Therefore, the cause of a crisis is a wrong aggregate market prices in a particular financial sector.
-It could be technology stocks or mortgage backed securities or it could be the bank interest rate (the price borrowing money).
+Therefore, the cause of a crisis is the wrong aggregate market prices in a particular financial sector.
+It could be technology stocks or mortgage-backed securities or it could be the bank interest rate (the price borrowing money).
 However, some aggregate price in the financial markets is incorrect.
 The entire financial sector is not always mis-priced, but usually one particular sector.
 The reason people do not see the next crisis is the sector out of equilibrium is usually different in every crisis, further, information is imperfect.

 However, it starts with the interest rate.

-What is a natural price?
+What is a Natural Price?

 If the nominal price is what you see quoted in the market, determined by supply and demand.
 The natural price is some valuation of what the financial asset should be priced at.
 This is a theoretical price and it is open for debate and have been debated by the great economics from Hayek to Keynes.
 Even if there is not perfect determinate model for natural value, It is a theoretical concept that provides a framework for understanding cycles.
 I am only giving examples to illustrate.